Last updated on May 14th, 2023 at 09:46 am

 Theogony in Greek Mythology

 Every ancient religion has a kind of Theogony.
-The Greek Theogony was an epic poem consisting of more than a thousand lyrics, written by Hesiodos (Hesiod).
+The Greek Theogony was an epic poem consisting of more than a thousand lines of lyrics, written by Hesiodos (Hesiod).

 It was quite rich in stories, with wars between Gods and Titans, most of them amusing and a little naive.